kathembo-tsongo/kenya-msme-adtc/README.md

 ## Repository Scope

-This repository was adapted from a broader academic thesis project (Kenya MSME Advisor, a RAG advisory chatbot originally using a cloud LLM).
+This repository was adapted from my broader academic thesis project (Kenya MSME Advisor, a RAG advisory chatbot originally using a cloud LLM).
+This is the project I am currently working on as my final Master's project.
 Files from that earlier project that are not part of this specific ADTC submission -- data scraping scripts, a Streamlit web application, an admin/research dashboard -- have been moved into `legacy/` for reference and are not required to run or